hubmapconsortium/ingest-validation-tools/README.md

 ## Submission process and submission directory structure

-Data submission to HuBMAP is composed of discreet phases:
+Data submission to HuBMAP is composed of discrete phases:
 - Submission preparation and validation
 - Upload and re-validation
 - Restructuring